 We wanted to to explore Twitter's growth in the U.S. and internationally over the past few months, as well as assess its "stickiness" as a service.

-To gain more insight into what's happening on Twitter, Sysomos examined more than one billion tweets over the past four months.
+To gain more insight into what's happening on Twitter, Sysomos used social analytics to examine more than one billion tweets over the past four months.
 We also analyzed each tweet for their location based on the information provided by users within their profiles.

 Our analysis shows the number of tweets per day has soared 30% in the past four months to about 53 million in late-March, compared with 40 million in early-December.